 “But most importantly when you do get hurt, whether it’s by someone else, or a direct reflection of your own actions, I think it’s okay to not be okay sometimes.
-And in that moment you hit rock bottom, remember the only place you can go from there is up."? -K.C
+And at that moment you hit rock bottom, remember the only place you can go from there is up.” -K.C

 I think there is something quite beautiful about drunk honesty.
 Those moments, where alcohol has allowed every wall to come down.
 The only thing you have left to do is break down.
 Not just a normal breakup, a full fled basket case of tears, with your makeup running black and long, down your face.
 The only thing you have left are arms holding you at your weakest.
 It’s those moments you turn to someone you might not usually, and you just tell them everything and they’re there for you.